fahimermo/azure-devops-importer/README.md

 # Azure Devops Task Importer - Aha Extension

-TODO: Supply a short overview of the functionality the extension brings to Aha!
-Develop TThis [Aha!
-Develop](https://www.aha.io/develop/overview) extension allows you to bring Asana Tasks into Aha!.
+This [Aha!
+Develop](https://www.aha.io/develop/overview) extension allows you to bring Azure Devops Tasks into Aha!.
 It currently supports:

 - Title (as String)
 - Description (as HTML)